pooriajr/pooriar/_sections/books.md

 ---
-heading: One sentence book reviews
-subtitle: Well that's not very useful.
+heading: My Favorite Books
 ---
-Siddhartha: How can a mere mortal write such a book?

-Dark Tower: Thank you Stephen, very cool!
+Siddhartha

+Dark Tower

+The Stand (Like getting front row tickets to an alternate reality)

-Sapiens: Taught me more than 12 years of history classes.
+Sapiens (Taught me more than 12 years of history classes.)

-Skin in The Game: He's kind of an asshole, but he's kind of right.
+Skin in The Game

-Finite and Infinite Games: 2deep4me
+The Iliad